mkokshoorn/Genetic-Algorithm-Edge-Detector/README.md

 # Genetic Algorithm Edge Detector

 Signal processing project to implement a genetic algorithm approach to realizing edge detection matrices for noisy images.
-More about genetic algorihms can be found at https://en.wikipedia.org/wiki/Genetic_algorithm.
+More about genetic algorithms can be found at https://en.wikipedia.org/wiki/Genetic_algorithm.
 Information about edge detection can be found at https://en.wikipedia.org/wiki/Edge_detection.

 ## User Interface